|

 the word, but not essential.
 Having the maximum number of shorthand

 efficient and less reliable version of shorthand.
-Diligence in
+It is always

 to find the one you are after.
-All shorthand on the site has its
+All shorthand on the sites (apart

 Shorthand books (and maybe even pens) have a way